Sunday, December 1, 2024

 Riding a bike can mobilize joints and strengthen your muscles.
 But the great thing about riding an electric bike is that you can get fitter gradually, over a period of time, without risking injury.
 Using electric motor power allows for starting your e-bike ride without a lot of resistance and slowly increasing that resistance as you decrease the amount of electric assistance you’re receiving.

 You get warmed up more carefully and don’t need to struggle to get started.
-Having the ability to gradually warm-up, as well as cool down, will keep your joints and muscles in good shape while helping you to stay mobile on and off your e-bike.
+Having the ability to gradually warm up, as well as cool down, will keep your joints and muscles in good shape while helping you to stay mobile on and off your e-bike.

 Minimal joint stress